giterinhub/build-your-ai-agent/.journey/tutorial.neos.md

 Let's add some new functionality to our AI Agent.
 Let's think how can we make our AI Agent create us a new avatar.
 For that, we should invoke some image generation model like Imagen 3 for example.
 Luckily, Vertex AI has an available endpoint for us to to use.

+ Imagen 3 can do the following:

+ - Generate images with better detail, richer lighting, and fewer distracting artifacts than previous models
+ - Understand prompts written in natural language
+ - Generate images in a wide range of formats and styles
+ - Render text more effectively than previous models

+We will be focusing on simple image generation here.

+## Avatar generation

 First we need to let our Gemini model know about this method.
 Open the <walkthrough-editor-open-file filePath="cloudshell_open/build-your-ai-agent/services/user.py">user.py</walkthrough-editor-open-file> and add a new definition to to `get_function_declarations` method.
 Something like